 How to maximize warehouse space when expansion isn’t an option!

-One old saying that goes in the working of the warehousing is that ‘If there is available space in a warehouse, someone will eventually fill it.”
+An old saying that goes with the working of warehousing is that ‘If there is available space in a warehouse, someone will eventually fill it.’
 Thus, it is not uncommon for the warehouses to be full even during the slow periods.

 When does a warehouse run out of space?

 A warehouse usually runs out of space because of:

 - Planned inventory builds due to manufacturing shutdowns

 - Types of Space Deficiency in a warehouse